 6. Engage independent expertise.
 A third-party Microsoft licensing adviser can provide unbiased assessment, identify optimisation opportunities, and bolster your negotiation with industry benchmarks.

 7. Maintain a data-driven vendor relationship.
 Share usage trends professionally.
 Build credibility through responsible management.
-Come renewal, negotiate from strength โ armed with facts and a track record.
+Come renewal, negotiate from strength — armed with facts and a track record.

-- Gather and verify usage data.
 Pull reports from SAM tools, Active Directory, M365 admin portals, Azure portal, and server inventories.
 Cross-verify with HR (headcount), IT ops (server counts), and department leaders.
 Establish a single source of truth.

-- Reconcile and clean licence records.
 Compare usage data against entitlements.
 Investigate discrepancies.
 Remove inactive accounts, decommission unused resources, reassign dormant licences.
 Document all changes for audit trail.

-- Calculate true-up needs and get approvals.
 Determine net new licences required by product.
 Calculate cost using EA pricing.
 Secure budget approval from finance.
 Communicate needs to your Microsoft reseller for formal quote preparation.

-- Execute and plan next steps.
 Submit the official true-up order by the deadline.
 Verify processing.
 Update internal records.
 Hold a post-true-up review: what did you learn?
 How can you avoid similar additions next year?
 Feed insights into renewal planning.